Contributing to Society

 In the UK, Konica Minolta provides a range of support to each organization, including monetary donations, donations of its office equipment and supplies, and participation by employee volunteers at charity events and fund-raising activities.
 Employees of Konica Minolta Business Solutions (UK) Ltd., for example, participate in a charity run organized by Alma Zois-Panhellenic Association of Women With Breast Cancer.

-Konica Minolta also supports organizations related to various kinds of cancer across the world, in Northern America, Australia, Malasia, etc.
+Beyond breast cancer, Konica Minolta also supports organizations related to various kinds of cancer across the world, including in Canada, the U.S., Australia, and Malaysia.

 Social Contribution in Local Sports

-In running clinics and jogging classes, Konica Minolta conveys the joy of running and the running knowhow cultivated by the Konica Minolta Track and Field Club over many years.
-Konica Minolta encourages interaction among community members, from beginners to serious runners, and helps to promote sports through original initiatives.
+In jogging classes, Konica Minolta conveys the joy of running and the running know-how cultivated by the Konica Minolta Track and Field Club over many years.
+These initiatives promote interaction among community members, from beginners to serious runners, and contributes to the promotion of sports through unique programs.